 If your WordPress admin login page is only showing a blank screen, it could be due to an issue with one or more plugins that have been installed.
 This will usually happen if you install a plugin that is not compatible with the currently installed theme.
-It can also happen if the the installed version of WordPress has recently been updated as plugin developers don't always update plugins to keep up with all WordPress security updates.
+It can also occur if the installed WordPress version has recently been updated as plugin developers don't always update plugins to keep up with all WordPress security updates.

 You can easily determine if a plugin is causing the issue by disabling all plugins temporarily.

 Step 1: Determine the Database Name